 Step 2: Select a Site Supervisor

 The best supervisor is someone who has an interest in teaching and mentoring others, understands the organization and its operating procedures, and can develop quality work assignments for students.
 Good supervisors not only help students learn, they also help the company learn about the student's potential for full-time hire.

-Step 3: Post your internship or co-op
+Step 3: Post Your Internship

-- Spring Semester - October through January
+- Spring semester - October - Jan.

-- Summer – Early March through May
+- Summer semester – March - May

-Step 4: Students Apply for your Internship/Co-op
+Step 4: Students Apply for the Internship

 Step 5: Review Resumes, Interview Candidates, and Hire

 Contact the students directly to schedule interviews.
 On-campus interviewing facilities are available if you prefer.
 However, most employers choose to interview at their site.
-Extend an offer to the candidate(s) of your choice.
+Extend an offer to the candidate of your choice.